exosite/industrial_iot_schema/contributing.md

 ### Pull Requests

 *Branches*
-* Master branch - final releases
+* [`master` branch](https://github.com/exosite/industrial_iot_schema) - final releases are merged from `working_draft` branch and tagged here
-* Working draft branch
+* [`working_draft` branch](https://github.com/exosite/industrial_iot_schema/tree/working_draft) - Used managing all updates via pull-requests, draft versions

 *Making Pull Requests*
 1. Create a Fork of the repository
-2. Submit PR against the working draft branch
+2. Submit PR against the `working_draft` branch
-3. Exosite will review all pull rquests critically and while thinking about how it will affect the ExoSense roadmap and code-base.
+3. Exosite will review all pull rquests *critically* while thinking about how it will affect the ExoSense roadmap and code-base.

+*Notes*
-Exosite manages merging and versioning of the working draft into the master branch which will coincide with updates to the ExoSense solution.
+1. Exosite manages merging and versioning of the `working_draft` into the `master` branch for new versioning of these specification documents.
+2. Assume updates to these specification documents do not coincide with immediate updates to ExoSense.
+ExoSense release notes will indicate when updates are made in reference to these specifications.